-TR0.4 Alternative Method for Compliance within Economic Centers daily trip or \$5,000 per peak-hour trip as determined by MPS TR0.1 to mitigate all trip-reduction and congestion impacts (the "transportation mitigation payment").
-Compliance with the requirements of MPS TR0.4 shall be in lieu of compliance with Minimum Performance Standards TR2.10, TR2.11, TR2.13, TR3.4, TR3.5, TR3.6, TR3.7, TR3.8 and TR3.9.
-Funding for and implementation of any access/egress or on-site mitigation/improvements required of the DRI shall be the responsibility of the applicant and be in addition to the requirements of MPS TR0.4.
+TR0.4 Alternative Method for Compliance within Economic Centers

+For DRIs located within Economic Centers, the applicant may choose to meet certain tripreduction and congestion standards of the RPP as identified in this MPS by making a payment of funds based on the DRI's daily or peak-hour trip generation.
+The applicant may elect to pay either \$500 per daily trip or \$5,000 per peak-hour trip as determined by MPS TR0.1 to mitigate all trip-reduction and congestion impacts (the "transportation mitigation payment").
+Compliance with the requirements of MPS TR0.4 shall be in lieu of compliance with Minimum Performance Standards TR2.10, TR2.11, TR2.13, TR3.4, TR3.5, TR3.6, TR3.7, TR3.8 and implementation access/egress TR3.9.
+Funding for and of any mitigation/improvements required of the DRI shall be the responsibility of the applicant and be in addition to the requirements of MPS TR0.4.
 For towns without designated Economic Centers, DRIs shall comply with all trip-reduction and congestion Minimum Performance Standards.